jpedro/jpedro.github.io/bash-dispatch.md

 a good job using objects but most configuration files and utilities still use plain text.
 And plain text is eternal.

-On the plus side, it's everywhere, ZSH is almost compatible with it and it's easy to get started.
-As time goes by, one normally add more and more crufty code.
+On the plus side, it's everywhere and it's easy to get started.
+As time goes by, you add more and more crufty code.

 I'm particularly tired of using `case` to select the correct subcommand to run from a script.
 Something like this: